About

 profile

-1984 Graduated from Toho Gakuen University Music Department.
-Completed the graduate school in 1986.
-Studied conducting under Seiji Ozawa, Kazuyoshi Akiyama, and Tadaaki Otaka.
-In 1983 and 1984, he also studied with Jean Fournet.
-In 1986, he studied at the University of Music and Performing Arts Vienna, where he studied under Othmar Suitner.
-After returning to Japan, he successively served as conductor of Japan Century, Sendai Philharmonic Orchestra and Kanagawa Philharmonic Orchestra.
+He graduated from the Faculty of Music at Toho Gakuen School of Music in 1984, and completed his postgraduate studies at the same school in 1986.
+He studied conducting under Seiji Ozawa, Kazuyoshi Akiyama, and Tadaaki Odaka.
+In 1983 and 1984, he also studied under Jean Fournet.
+In 1986, he studied abroad at the University of Music and Performing Arts Vienna, where he studied under Otmar Suitner.
+After returning to Japan, he served as the conductor of the Japan Century Orchestra, the Sendai Philharmonic Orchestra, and the Kanagawa Philharmonic Orchestra.

-Over the years, he has performed with major orchestras in Japan, including the NHK Symphony Orchestra, the Yomiuri Nikkyo Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Tokyo Symphony Orchestra, the Japan Philharmonic Orchestra, and the New Japan Philharmonic Orchestra.
-In 2000, he became the permanent conductor of the Sendai Philharmonic Orchestra.
-Passionate about the development of the orchestra, he held that position until March 2006.
-In 2006, he participated in the drama "Nodame Cantabile", which became a big boom, as a performance and conducting guidance, and attracted attention.
-Not only in Japan, in 1996 he appeared in regular concerts of the Southwestern German Philharmonic and the Slovak Philharmonic, both of which were well received.
-With his accurate stick handling and sincere attitude towards music, he is deeply trusted by the orchestra.
-Part-time lecturer at Toho Gakuen University and Tokyo University of the Arts.
+He has performed with many major orchestras in Japan for many years, including the NHK Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, Tokyo Metropolitan Symphony Orchestra, Tokyo Symphony Orchestra, Japan Philharmonic Orchestra, and New Japan Philharmonic.
+He was appointed as the principal conductor of the Sendai Philharmonic Orchestra in 2000.
+He was passionate about the development of the orchestra and served in this position until March 2006.
+In 2006, he participated in the TV drama "Nodame Cantabile", which became a huge hit, as a performer and conductor, and attracted attention.
+In addition to performing in Japan, he also appeared in subscription concert of the Southwest German Philharmonic Orchestra and the Slovak Philharmonic Orchestra in 1996, both of which were well received.
+He is highly trusted by orchestras for his precise baton handling and sincere attitude towards music.
+He is a part-time lecturer at Toho Gakuen School of Music and Tokyo University of the Arts.